‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 Jimmerson will be considered for parole soon.
 That decision will be in the hands of the Parole Board.

-Smith was uncertain about how she felt about the possibility of Jimmerson being released but she did say that she believes with all her heart that he has changed.
+Smith was uncertain on how she felt about the possibility of Jimmerson being released but she did say that she believes with all her heart that he has changed.

 “When I left there, the only words I could say to my husband was, I am finally free,” said an emotional Smith.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.